bonlineza/onboarding-dev/readme.md

 `*` is used to indicate that the resource is highly suggested/required.

+#### Editor Config
+We use [EditorConfig](http://editorconfig.org/) to maintain stylistic consisitency between devs.

+Here's [a guide](https://github.com/sindresorhus/editorconfig-sublime) to setup editor config for sublime.

+If you aren't using sublime as your editor of choice it'll be your responsibility to get editor config working for your editor.

 ### Recommended Courses to Complete

 > Complete [Codecademy's JavaScript Course](https://www.codecademy.com/learn/javascript) *